arduino/the-things-conference/README.md

 ## Preparing The Arduino IDE for The Vision Shield LoRa

 In order to connect your Vision Shield LoRa to a LoRa network you will need the MKRWAN library.
 To install it, open the Arduino IDE and then open the library manager from the Tools menu.
 Search for "MKRWAN".
-Find the MKRWAN library (not MKRWAN_v2) and click on "Install" to install the latest version of the library.
+Find the MKRWAN library (not MKRWAN_v2) and click on "Install" to install the latest version of the library (Version 1.0.14 at the time of writing this guide).

 ![](./documentation/arduino-ide-library-manager.png)